mworion/MountWizzard4/doc/using/modeling/model_polar_align.rst

 azimuth knob has no effect).
 Avoid the East-West axis (this is where the altitude adjustment knob has no effect)

-.. note::   MountWizzard4 sill help you selecting the right location by marking
+.. note::   MountWizzard4 will help you selecting the right location by marking
             the right regions and tight stars.
 In addition you don't need to use the handpad for selecting the stars: in MountWizzard4 you could select the reference star with a mouse click and start the polar